We are committed to helping women gain independence and strengthen their communities through education, wellness, and trade.

 Women for Women brings women together in a safe space to learn life, business, and vocational skills.
 Once enrolled, each receives a monthly stipend – a vital support that enables her to participate.
 Women increase their ability to earn an income with new skills that are in-demand.
 They learn about their legal rights, and they become knowledgeable about health and nutrition.
 The result: stronger women, stronger families, and stronger communities.

 With more than 20 years of on-the-ground experience working with women in countries affected by conflict, Women for Women International understands that a comprehensive program addressing the social and economic empowerment of marginalized women is the most effective approach.

 Engaging Men as Allies

-We have also learned that engaging men is instrumental in changing social and cultural norms that constrain women’s autonomy and decision-making.
-Since 2001, we have trained more than 13,500 men to become allies and champions of the empowerment of women and girls.
-In every facet of our work, partnerships are critical.
+They have also learned that engaging men is instrumental in changing social and cultural norms that constrain women’s autonomy and decision-making.
+Since 2001, WfWI has trained more than 13,500 men to become allies and champions of the empowerment of women and girls.